-There are twenty-five extant gazavatname accounts of the defence of Nagykanizsa castle dating from the seventeenth until the early nineteenth century and they provide the most detailed Ottoman description of the 1601 retaliatory siege.
-There exist small, but significant differences in rubrication, framing, and narrative description between these manuscripts.
-They are not, however sufficiently different to be classified as distinct ‘original’ works, but neither can the variations be adequately explained as arising from scribal ignorance or oral transmission, and consequently disregarded.
-Rather these small differences are of considerable importance.
-Trying to categorise and analyse these manuscripts within a typographic model with its concomitant assumptions of authorial originality, textual stability and the figuring of the scribe as a vital printing press is not particularly useful.
-Following Machan and Dagenais I find it useful to use a performative model to explicate certain instances of Ottoman textual production and reception.
-That is to say the variations between the extant manuscripts in this corpus can best be explained if they are thought of as re-inscriptions, or performances, by scribe-authors who read, interpreted and re-wrote the manuscripts within a more fluid discourse, one where the stability of the text was not of fundamental importance.
-Therefore, I approach the extant manuscripts as a corpus of inter-related, but essentially unique, manuscripts; where each manuscript represents a re-inscription or re-performance of the narrative by a scribe-author who read, interpreted and re-wrote the manuscript to account for, and reflect, alternative religious and political perspectives, and different textual functions.
-Despite their differences though, the manuscripts essentially narrate the same events: a brief description of the first siege in 1600 which resulted in the Ottoman capture of Nagykanizsa castle followed by a longer description of the various tricks and stratagems employed by the Ottoman commander Hasan Pasha to defend the castle and defeat the Habsburg-led besiegers the following year.
+There are twenty-five extant gazavatname accounts of the defence of Nagykanizsa castle, dating from the seventeenth to the early nineteenth century, and they provide the most detailed Ottoman descriptions of the 1601 retaliatory siege.
+There exist small, but significant, differences in rubrication, framing and narrative description between these manuscripts.
+They are not, however, sufficiently different to be classified as distinct ‘original’ works, but neither can the variations be adequately explained as arising from scribal ignorance or oral transmission, and consequently disregarded.
+Rather, these small differences are of considerable importance.
+Trying to categorize and analyse these manuscripts within a typographic model, with its concomitant assumptions of authorial originality, textual stability and the figuring of the scribe as a vital printing press, is not particularly useful.
+Following Machan and Dagenais, I find it useful instead to use a performative model to explicate certain instances of Ottoman textual production and reception.
+That is to say, the variations between the extant manuscripts in this corpus can best be explained if they are thought of as re-inscriptions, or performances, by scribe-authors who read, interpreted and re-wrote the manuscripts within a more fluid discourse, one where the stability of the text was not of fundamental importance.
+Therefore, I approach the extant manuscripts as a corpus of inter-related, but essentially unique, manuscripts; where each manuscript represents a re-inscription or re-performance of the narrative by a scribe-author, which was read, interpreted and re-written so as to account for, and reflect, alternative religious and political perspectives, and different textual functions.
+Despite their differences, the manuscripts essentially narrate the same events: a brief description of the first siege in 1600, which resulted in the Ottoman capture of Nagykanizsa castle, followed by a longer description of the various tricks and stratagems employed by the Ottoman commander Hasan Pasha to defend the castle and defeat the Habsburg-led besiegers the following year.

-There is much of interest that can be said about this corpus of manuscripts, but in this paper I want to explore how in different manuscript reinscriptions, a foregrounding or elision of Hasan Pasha’s prophetic dreams and his miraculous saint-like powers demarcate very different spiritual and political geographies, and reflect a tension between a hero who reflects a more imperial state-centred vision of loyalty and one who appeals to audiences who geographically, politically or religiously are positioned on the periphery, outside of the Ottoman military-administrative elite.
+There is much of interest that can be said about this corpus of manuscripts, but in this article I want to explore how in different manuscript re-inscriptions, a foregrounding or elision of Hasan Pasha’s prophetic dreams and his miraculous saint-like powers demarcate very different spiritual and political geographies, and reflect a tension between a hero who reflects a more imperial state-centred vision of loyalty, and one who appeals to audiences who geographically, politically or religiously are positioned on the periphery, outside of the Ottoman military-administrative elite.
 Although my discussion will initially, and in general terms, refer to the whole corpus of manuscripts, I will specifically discuss three of them in more depth: O.R.12961, O.R.700 and O.216.
-These have been selected because through narrative re-inscription, the use of different vocabulary choices, naming and rubrication practices, and the addition of alternative introductory and concluding sections they exemplify two radically different imaginaries of what constitutes the ideal behaviour and characteristics of an Ottoman commander, and thus reflect a degree of societal tension with the post-sixteenth century process of bureaucratisation and confessionalisation that took place in the Ottoman Empire.
+These have been selected because through narrative re-inscription, the use of different vocabulary choices, naming and rubrication practices, and in the addition of alternative introductory and concluding sections, they exemplify two radically different imaginaries of what constitutes the ideal behaviour and characteristics of an Ottoman commander, and thus reflect a degree of societal tension with the post-sixteenth century process of bureaucratization and confessionalization that took place in the Ottoman Empire.